undrivendev/true-pokemon/README.md

     - Via terminal, cd into the solution folder and Build the image via   `docker build -t true-pokemon -f src/TruePokemon.Api/Dockerfile .`
     - Run it with: `docker run -p 5000:5000 true-pokemon`
 - Test it using the built-in Swagger documentation at `http://localhost:5000/swagger/index.html`
+- You should clone [the frontend repo](https://github.com/undrivendev/true-pokemon-react-app) and use it together

 ## Features
 - Project structure following [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles